...

 4. Sector-Specific Exposure & Risk

-• Agriculture can be more sensitive to foreign tariffs, quotas, and biosecurity rules.
+• Agricultural exports can be more sensitive to tariffs, quotas, and biosecurity rules imposed by importing countries.

 5. Long-Term Trade Resilience

-• A flexible exchange rate that absorbs external shocks
+• A flexible exchange rate that helps absorb global economic shocks

-Related: What Is Global Trade Compliance & Its Key Components
+Related: What Is Global Trade Compliance?
+A Complete Guide

 Artemus: ISF, AES & AMS Software Support For Australia & US Trade Compliance

-Artemus offers specialized software solutions that help businesses manage trade compliance between Australia and the United States.
-The ISF, AES, and AMS platforms simplify import and export processes while ensuring accurate submissions and full regulatory compliance.
+Artemus Transportation Solutions provides software solutions that help businesses manage trade compliance for shipments between Australia and the United States.

 Related: HS Code VS HTS Code: 10 Differences You Need To Know